Code-Institute-Submissions/latinmix-fitness/README.md

 - **Navigation Bar** feature: on the right side, there are links to **Home**, **Classes**, **Plans** and **Contact** pages. **Classes** pages are under a dropdown menu expandable when clicking.
 On **Mobile** all links are collapsed into the Hamburger Symbol.

+- **Footer** feature: on the left side, there is the Business contact information.
+- **Footer** feature: on the right side, there is the social media icons links (Facebook, Instagram and LinkedIn).
+- **Footer** feature: items on footer are responsive.
+On **Mobile**, they are shown stacked.
+On medium to larger screens, information is shown inline.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.
 Once the channel is created, the Footer of every page must be updated with the YouTube account and link.